KnpLabs/KnpMenu/doc/05-Matcher.md

 }
 ```

-Note: You can also write your own *matcher* that implements the `MatcherInterface`
+Note: You can also write your own *matcher* that implements the `MatcherInterface`,
-if you need something different than the voter approach.
+if you need something different from the voter approach.

 If you use the [KnpMenuBundle](https://symfony.com/bundles/KnpMenuBundle/current/index.html), the RouteVoter is automatically loaded.